Trump slams Cheney as ‘spiteful and sanctimonious’ as he gloats over her defeat

 Trump slams Cheney as ‘spiteful and sanctimonious’ as he gloats over her primary defeat

-Trump lays in to Cheney minutes after race is called and he takes revenge for her Jan 6 committee performance
+Former president lays in to his GOP nemesis minutes after race is called

 Donald Trump lost no time in going after Liz Cheney on Tuesday after news networks made the official call that she would lose her 2022 primary and by extension her seat in Congress.